ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 Unless you have a very obscure topic that needs an introduction, you do not need to provide any background information before announcing what your research is about.
-It can feel brutal to start the thesis without giving a general introduction but the thesis will read better as a result.
+It can feel brutal to start the thesis without giving a general introduction but the thesis will read better for it.

 A good structure for the first few paragraphs of the intro is as follows: